MethodoxTech/cv/README.md

 cv uses the same .gitignore file as git - but obviously the content is not saved.

+At the moment cv just checks whether the beginning of paths match that as specified in .gitignore file - no wildcards is supported.

 ## Dependency and Platform

 This program utilizes standard Net 6 and can be compiled to any native environment.
 The published releases only contains Windows-only builds for obvious reasons.
 To compile for other platforms, download .Net 6 SDK and build accordingly.